Skip to main content

 Traditionally, literacy education has focused on teaching reading comprehension, writing and effective communication.
 However, as modern forms of communication, collaboration and research shift increasingly to digital formats, digital literacy has become an important facet of overall literacy education.

-In order to succeed in school and beyond, students need to understand how to navigate the digital world.
-This includes knowing how to use technology in the classroom to research, critically evaluate and process information as well as creating and communicating within a digital context.
-Integrating digital literacy into literacy learning is an essential component of a graduate degree in reading education, such as an online Masters of Science in Education in Reading.
+To succeed in school and beyond, students need to understand how to navigate the digital world.
+This includes knowing how to use technology in the classroom to research, critically evaluate and process information, as well as creating and communicating within a digital context.
+Integrating digital literacy into literacy learning is an essential component of a graduate degree in reading education, like the online Master of Science in Education in Reading from Arkansas State University.

 Teaching Digital Literacy Like Reading Comprehension